 Download the Bryce Newspaper for park information and activities within Bryce Canyon!

 Hiking in Bryce Canyon

-We chose to do the The Figure 8 Combination hike first.
-It was the perfect introduction to learn more about the hoodoos in Bryce Canyon National Park.
-This hike combines the Queen’s Garden, Peekaboo Loop and Navajo Loop trails.
-The hike is about 6.5 miles with just over a 1600 foot elevation change.
+We chose to do the Figure 8 Combination hike first.
+It was the perfect introduction to learning more about the hoodoos in Bryce Canyon National Park.
+This hike combines the Queen’s Garden, Peekaboo Loop, and Navajo Loop trails.
+The hike is about 6.5 miles with just over a 1600-foot elevation change.
 The park guide suggests it’s a 4-5 hour hike and rates it as strenuous because of the steep grades and multiple elevation changes.

 The Figure 8 hike is rated difficult by the park guide.
 There were a couple of sections with very steep switchbacks, but I’d say the majority of the hike is more moderate.
-You’ll find quite a variety of incline and decline along the trail which makes it very manageable.
+You’ll find quite a variety of inclines and declines along the trail which makes it very manageable.
 There are plenty of points where you will just want to stop and enjoy the views.
-The vastness of the amphitheater is a lot to take in and it’s really interesting to stop and notice the details of the rock, erosion and your surroundings.
+The vastness of the amphitheater is a lot to take in and it’s really interesting to stop and notice the details of the rock, erosion, and your surroundings.

 More about the hoodoos

 What is a hoodoo?
 Besides a word that’s funny to say, a hoodoo is a tall skinny spire that protrudes from the bottom of an arid basin.
 Hoodoos are formed through two weathering processes; frost-wedging and rain.
 There are nearly 200 days a year when there is a freeze/thaw cycle at Bryce Canyon National Park.
 As the snow melts, it refreezes at night and that water can expand up to 10% within the cracks of the rock layers.
 CO2-fueled acid rain also aids in the erosion of the hoodoos.